git-cola/git-cola/README.md

     make prefix=/usr install

-There are also platform-specific installation methods.
-You'll probably want to use one of these anyways since they have a nice side-effect of installing *git-cola*'s PyQt4 and argparse dependencies.
+The platform-specific installation methods below use the native package manager.
+You should use one of these so that all of *git-cola*'s dependencies are installed.

 ## LINUX